Take The First Step Now

 1. YOU NEED TO HAVE A STRATEGY:

 Family or friends come up with the idea of intervention and get together a team to make it happen.
-To have the highest chance of success, you should seek the advice of an expert in the field of addiction treatment, a psychiatric medical professional, a counselor, or an interventionist.
+To increase your chances of success, talk to an expert in addiction treatment.
+This could be a doctor, counselor, or interventionist.

 An intervention may elicit strong emotions such as rage, hatred, or a feeling of guilt among those involved.